This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Naplavka

 The opposite bank of the Vltava River is also called Naplavka.
-You can get there either by walking along the Vysehrad Railway Bridge – in the daytime – or by riding the little ferry that runs between the two banks for a very small fee that you can only pay in cash.
+You can get there by walking along the Vysehrad Railway Bridge or by riding the little ferry that runs between the two banks for a small fee that you can only pay in cash.

 This image shows riverside cafés and people walking along Naplavka.